blaisepascal/gear_generators/README.md

 Plans include tools to generate gears with involute and cycloid tooth profiles.

-The output DXF files have three layers:
+The output DXF files have four layers:
 * gearteeth -- the outline of the tooth itself (in white/black)
 * gearcircles -- the circles that define the gear.
 This includes at least the root, pitch, and outer circles.